See all videos

 Getting the most out of your inhaler

 Different brands of inhalers sometimes have slightly different instructions to each other for similar steps.
-The checklists in our How-To Video library have been simplified and standardised where possible to reduce confusion.
+The checklists in our How-to video library have been simplified and standardised where possible to reduce confusion.

 Your inhaler will come with instructions in the package.
 Always check the package insert for any specific instructions.